CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 # List resources needed by workflow.
 imports:

-# A resource named `welcome` that is a public git repo.
+# A resource named `welcome-to-orquestra` that is a public git repo.
 All the fields here are required except branch, which defaults to master.
 - name: welcome-to-orquestra
   type: git
   parameters: